puniverse/pulsar/docs/manual/core.md

 with `size` being a positive integer.
 Bounded channels are generally faster than unbounded channels.
 Attempting to send a message to a bounded channel that has filled up will throw an exception.

 Many strands can send messages to the channel, but only one may receive messages from the channel.
 The strand that receives messages from the channel is the channel's *owner*.
-The owner can be set either explicitely by calling:

-    (attach! channel owner)

-where `owner` is either a fiber or a thread, but usually this is not necessary.
 The first strand that tries to receive a message from a channel becomes its owner.
 Attempting to receive from a channel on a strand that is not the channel's owner results in an exception.

 ### Sending and receiving messages